gsalaman/astro_notes/journal.md

 # Intro
 These are going to be my "raw photography" running notes...in reverse cron order (latest on top).
 *****
+# 10-12-20 Early Morning EQ Tests, orion, moon

+## Full FOV
+Orion's belt spans 2.736 degrees.
+In our full FOV shot, that's about 490 pixels...meaning we've got 179 pixels per degree....or about 3 pixels per minute.

+Double check:  the moon was 1901 arc-seconds last night...that's 31.68 arc-minutes...meaning it should have been just under 100 pixels.
+Confirmed!!!

+## Tracking notes
+Align on polaris went pretty well...ISO 400, SS 1 sec to get the focus right, then you are decent to align the cam.
+Platform 40 deg and eq lineup was pretty close.
+Went over to the moon...and yup...it tracks decently at 93 ms!
+In 25 minutes, I only got a drift of about 6 pixels!!!!!

+Looking at Andromeda, I see an uncorrected drift of 83 pixels over about 2 minutes...meaning it would have drifed over 1000 pixels in that 25 min!
+Put another way, I've corrected a factor of around 167...two orders of magnitude!!!
+Note that this isn't entirely accurate; the moon was at declination 18 degrees, and andromeda was at 41...but that means andromeda should have moved *LESS* than the moon (becase of the fact it's closer to polaris).

+One other note here...my 93ms-per-step calculation was based on a 24 hr circle...when in fact, it's a 23 hr, 56 minute circle.
+That isn't enough to change my 93ms stepper delay number.

+However, the moon's "day" is 24hr 49 min...which means I need to slow down tracking.
+(I'm now at 0.00064" per second rather than 0.00066").
+Do the math, that's 96ms-per-step rather than 93!!!

+## Design Thoughts
+Had the drive bearing come out of it's bracket at about 26 min in...need to clamp both sides.
+And I really want to do the vertical segment for weight....with a "single point" south bearing rather than angled.
+Translation:  get rid of all those 40/50 degree cuts!!!!

+*****
 # 10-10-20 EQ Platform notes
 To help with align, raspistill has a -fw option (focus window)
 *****